 Yuck!
 Printer ink on your hands…your clothes…your fabric!
 Noooooo!

-Now, how to get ink off skin?
-And hands?
-And clothes?
+Now, how to get ink off skin and clothes?
 What to do!?

 Chill out.
 We can fix this.
 Follow the steps below to get printer ink off hands, clothes, and fabrics.